Table of Contents

 The ethological model: the instinct theory

-This approach supports the position that most of the animal and human behaviours have a genetic basis.
+This approach supports the position that most of the animal and human behaviors are based on genetics.
 The central question of the study of instinct (ethology) is:

-Which parts of the behaviour are inherent and which are learned individually?
+Which parts of the behavior are inherent and which are learned individually?

-The motive here is a state of deficiency and the individual is searching for stimuli to eliminate this state of deficiency.
-K. Lorenz observed various species and came to the conclusion that specific instinctive acts take place in a way that is standardised to the maximum extent.
+The motive here is a state of deficiency, and the individual searches for stimuli to eliminate this state of deficiency.
+K. Lorenz observed various species and came to the conclusion that specific instinctive acts take place in a way that is standardized to the maximum extent.

 |2||A key stimulus or a dummy appears.|

-Important terms regarding the ethological model in detail
+Detailed definition of important terms regarding the ethological model

 Learned key stimuli that are not present at birth are called imprinting.
 This imprinting that takes place during the short, learning-sensitive phases are irreversible.

-Inherent key stimuli are, for instance, a hungry infant’s appetitive behaviour and the schema of childlike characteristics with its corresponding behaviour of affection and protection.
-With this schema you can also illustrate the term dummy very well: We react to stuffed toys with big eyes, small noses, and round faces in a similar way we react to a cute baby face: we pick them up and caress them.
+Inherent key stimuli are, for instance, a hungry infant’s appetitive behavior and the schema of childlike characteristics with its corresponding behavior of affection and protection.
+With this schema you can also illustrate the term dummy very well: We react to stuffed toys with big eyes, small noses and round faces in a similar way we react to a cute baby face—we pick them up and caress them.

 Maslow’s hierarchy of needs (1971)